qalqahtani/Udacity-Data-Scientist-Nano-Degree-Term1/DSND_Term1/projects/p3_building_blog/README.md

 ## File Descriptions <a name="files"></a>

-There are 3 files used in this analysis 2 for the dataset and 1 notebook to showcase work related to the above questions.
+There are 3 files used in this analysis 2 for the datasets(listings.csv, calendar.csv) and 1 notebook (Boston_Airbnb_EDA.ipynb) to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results<a name="results"></a>